 Flying is hard on everyone: your taste buds go numb, you get sleepy, you fart a lot, time changes mess with your brain, and your skin gets dehydrated .

-But however hard plane travel may be, it’s even harder on vegan travellers.
+But however hard air travel is, it’s even harder on vegan travellers.

-And if you’re hopping planes, countries, and time zones it’s important to stay focused.
+And if you’re hopping planes, countries, and time zones, it’s essential to stay focused.